itsgitz/rust-lab/README.md

 # Rust Lab

 This repository is a collection of Rust projects created for learning and experimentation.
+The source for my learning journey is from [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html).

 ## Projects

 This repository contains the following projects:

 - `getting-started`: A simple Rust program to get started with the language.
 - `hello-world`: A classic "Hello, World!" program in Rust.

 ## Running the Projects